Single Authored Publications

 In this upcoming video essay, I explore the persistent myth of an all-white Anglo-Saxon European past while looking at how this myth impacts video game design.

-The Persistent Lack of Racial Diversity in English Studies, ADE Bulletin, forthcoming 2024
+The Persistent Lack of Racial Diversity in English Studies, ADE Bulletin, Iss.
+161, September 2024.

 This upcoming article explores the continual lack of racial diversity in English studies.
 I begin with a discussion of persistent whiteness within English studies before turning to the role of HBCUs in diversifying English.
 I conclude by looking at the recent Supreme Court decision to end affirmative action and examine how this decision may make diversifying English PhD programs even more difficult.